alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 that use mutation and other techniques to obtain interesting inputs, rather than a hand-coded program, although ideas in papers like Coverage Guided Property-Based Testing and Parsing Randomness may provide paths forward in those domains as well.

+``we think so, making tenerators more performmant increases the chance they can be used in fuzzing workflows --- we say more belowt he fold''

 # Reviewer C